stevesaliman/gradle-properties-plugin/README.md

 is a module of a multi-project build.

-2. The gradle-${environmentName}.properties file in the parent project's directory, if the project is a module of a multi-project build. if no environment is specified, the plugin will assume an environment name of "local".
+2. The gradle-${environmentName}.properties file in the parent project's directory, if the project is a module of a multi-project build.
+If no environment is specified, the plugin will assume an environment name of "local".
 We strongly recommend adding gradle-local.properties to the .gitignore file of the project so that developers' local configurations don't interfere with each